stfmarkov/project-finder/README.md

 ## Commands

+- fetch - Finds and saves all the projects in the config file

 - list - Lists all available projects.
 A project can be selected with "space" or "enter" keys to take additional actions

-  - Save all the found projects in the config ( Not implemented )

-  - Initialy list projects from the config and later update the list if needed ( Not implemented )
+  - All projects are listed form cash

-- config - Set home directory, add project directories, add projects to exclude in the listing and more
+- config ( Not implemented.
+Some functionality is move as project actions ) - Set home directory, add project directories, add projects to exclude in the listing and more

   - Can add additional directories to search for projects ( by popular demand )